Copyright 2005 Rick Harrison

 I presume we would all agree that at some point the inference to intelligent design for a sophisticated machine, including sun dials, would be warranted.
 Otherwise how would one feel safe getting into an automobile or airplane?
 So, why aren’t evolutionists willing to draw the same conclusion for the vastly more sophisticated machines of the human body?

 An irregular lump of sand with a few sticks of just any fashion is not enough to warrant a design inference, but the most complex and precise form of a sundial definitely is.
-We observe a perfect pyramid in the center, shellacked doweling rods (waterproofed) with precisely etched and paint marked surfaces, lettered directions, numbered values etc. Somewhere in between lies the threshold of a justifiable inference to intelligent design, though the threshold may tend to vary somewhat among individuals.
+We observe a perfect pyramid in the center, shellacked doweling rods (waterproofed) with precisely etched and paint marked surfaces, lettered directions, numbered values etc. We encounter the threshold of a justifiable inference to intelligent design somewhere in between, though the threshold may vary somewhat among individuals.

 “I could just see that someone had made it,” one visitor to the island might say, given certain gradations in design complexity or precision of craftwork.
 Another visitor might remark, “It is too improbable that the ocean and wind could have done something like that?”
 When closely pressed for a complete explanation, most if not all observers would likely give the same full set of specific design features that led them to the design inference, and justifiably expect that the listener would draw the same conclusion for the same reasons.